BrickMMO/hackathon-set/weasleys-hat.markdown

 #### Port Settings

 Status: Can be set to "on" or "off".
 When on
-Weasley’s hap will tip every ten minutes.
+Weasley’s hat will tip every ten minutes.

 #### Port JSON